akhilcryptos/platform/vulnerabilities.md

 ### *CSRF and account takeover  Vulnerabilities *
-*CSRF to update ETH wallet address in victims account and Victims account takeover *
+*CSRF to update ETH wallet address in victims account and Victims account takeover using password reset link hijacking *

 #### Auditor
 *@akhilcryptos*